 Carol Rossier Bradford, MD

 BiographyDr.
-Bradford serves as Chair of the Department of Otolaryngology-Head and Neck Surgery and Co-Director of the Head and Neck Oncology Program within the Comprehensive Cancer Center.
-She has served as Director of the Head and Neck Surgery Division and Associate Chair of clinical programs and education in the Department of Otolaryngology.
+Bradford serves as the Charles J. Krause, M.D., Professor and Chair of the Department of Otolaryngology-Head and Neck Surgery and Co-Director of the Head and Neck Oncology Program within the Comprehensive Cancer Center.
+She has served as Director of the Head and Neck Surgery Division and Associate Chair of clinical programs and education in the Department previously.

 Medical School or Training